EThekwini faces backlash over last-minute invites to homeless workshop

 16 November 2024

-The Denis Hurley Centre, the largest NGO working with homeless people in the city and convenor of the Durban Homeless Forum, only received the invite the City’s workshop the afternoon before the event.
+The Denis Hurley Centre, the largest NGO working with homeless people in the city and convenor of the Durban Homeless Forum, only received an invite to the City’s workshop the afternoon before the event.
 Archive photo: Nokulunga Majola

 The eThekwini Municipality came in for a drubbing this week after a last-minute invitation to stakeholders to attend a workshop to address bylaws on homelessness.